theevilbit/kex/README.md

 None, it only uses default Python system libraries, and this won’t change in the future, I want to keep it package independent.
 It works with Python 2.7.x, and wasn’t tested with 3.x.

 ## Sources
 If I used a function I found somewhere, I tried to point this out in the comments.
 Specifically the GDI bitmap abuse ones are taken from: [GitHub - GradiusX/HEVD-Python-Solutions: Python solutions for the HackSysTeam Extreme Vulnerable Driver](https://github.com/GradiusX/HEVD-Python-Solutions).
 Although I modified them them in some cases, still the majority is unchanged, and as they build up big part of the code base, I wanted to highlight it here.
+PALETTE r/w primitives are my own creation.

 ## Basic usage
 ### Functions to generate shell codes